DevCharly/kotlin-ant-dsl/README.md

 ```

-Define a AntBuilder function to use a custom Ant task:
+Define an AntBuilder function to use a custom Ant task:

 ```kotlin
 fun AntBuilder.myanttask(attr1: String, attr2: String) {